The bladder is an organ of the urinary system. It plays two main roles:

 Arterial supply is via the superior vesical branch of the internal iliac artery.
 In males, this is supplemented by the inferior vesical artery, and in females by the vaginal arteries.
 In both sexes, the obturator and inferior gluteal arteries may also contribute small branches.

 Neurological control is complex, with the bladder receiving input from both the autonomic (sympathetic and parasympathetic) and somatic arms of the nervous system:

 - The sympathetic nervous system communicates with the bladder via the hypogastric nerve (T12 – L2).
 It causes relaxation of the detrusor muscle, promoting urine retention.

 - Parasympathetic – pelvic nerve (S2-S4).
 Increased signals from this nerve causes contraction of the detrusor muscle, stimulating micturition.

 In addition to the efferent nerves supplying the bladder, there are sensory (afferent) nerves that report to the brain.
 They are found in the bladder wall and signal the need to urinate when the bladder becomes full.

 The Bladder Stretch Reflex

 The bladder stretch reflex is a primitive spinal reflex, in which micturition is stimulated in response to stretch of the bladder wall.
 It is analogous to a muscle spinal reflex, such as the patella reflex.

-During toilet training in infants, this spinal reflex is overridden by the higher centers of the brain, to give voluntary control over micturition.
+During toilet training in infants, this spinal reflex is overridden by the higher centres of the brain, to give voluntary control over micturition.